tst-race/race-quickstart/README.md

 ### Prism with Snowflake, destiniPixelfed, and ssEmail

-This deployment is the same as the Prism deployment above, but now using [Snowflake](https://github.com/tst-race/race-snowflake), [ssEmail](https://github.com/tst-race/race-semanticsteg), and [destiniPixelfed](https://github.com/tst-race/race-destini) for communications.
+This deployment is similar to the Prism deployment above, but now using [Snowflake](https://github.com/tst-race/race-snowflake), [ssEmail](https://github.com/tst-race/race-semanticsteg), and [destiniPixelfed](https://github.com/tst-race/race-destini) for communications.
+We have also reduced the number of servers to 6 instead of 10, because some hosts had difficulty running 10 servers due to memory constraints.

 We will demonstrate the use of some Prism-specific configuration arguments to tell it _how_ we think it should use these channels.
 In particular, ssEmail and destiniPixelfed are two different _indirect_ channels, meaning they use a third-party service as an intermediary for sending messages. ssEmail is described above; destiniPixelfed also uses image steganography but of a different type (it encodes messages into existing images) and transmits the image by posting it to a mock "whiteboard" service, meant to stand-in for the myriad social media and file drop services that exist on the internet.
 Our configuration arguments will tell Prism which types of messages to send on each channel to optimize its performance.
 If left to defaults, Prism will randomly load-balance messaging between the two.

 ```
 rib deployment local create --name=prism-snowflake-destiniPixelfed-ssEmail \
     --linux-client-count=4 \
-    --linux-server-count=10 \
+    --linux-server-count=6 \
     --race-node-arch=x86_64 \
     --android-client-count=1 \
     --android-client-bridge-count=1 \